markuadoc/markua-spec/README.md

 ## Three Supported Markdown Dialects

-As such, there will eventually be three supported Markdown dialects on Leanpub:
+As such, there will eventually be at least three supported Markdown dialects on
+Leanpub:

 1. LFM
 2. Markua 0.10